jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Home Page

-The home page feature displays upon initial arrival to the pic pals site and will allow users to log into Pic Pals, Rest password, Register an account and Contact the admin.
+The home page feature displays upon initial arrival to the pic pals site and will allow users to log into Pic Pals, reset password, register an account and contact the admin.

 <details>
 <summary>Home page image</summary>